-Do Expats in the Bahamas Need Private Health Insurance
+Do Expats in The Bahamas Need Private Health Insurance

 The short answer is yes.
-Health insurance in the Bahamas is a very good idea for expats.
+Health insurance in The Bahamas is a very good idea for expats.

-Emergency room visits can run over $100 even without an overnight stay and prescription medications can be as expensive as they would be in the US or Canada.
+Emergency room visits can run over $100 even without an overnight stay, and prescription medications can be as expensive as they would be in the US or Canada.
 Most specialized hospital services will be only 30-40% cheaper than they would be in the US.

-It’s also important to note that, even if you are insured, both public and private hospitals and clinics in the Bahamas will usually require upfront payment for their services.
+It’s also important to note that, even if you are insured, both public and private hospitals and clinics in The Bahamas will usually require upfront payment for their services.
 You’ll then have to seek reimbursement from your insurance company.

 How Does Healthcare Vary by Island

-Like many things in the Bahamas, your access to healthcare will depend partly on where you choose to live.
+Like many things in The Bahamas, your access to healthcare will depend partly on where you choose to live.
 Specifically:

 - Nassau (and therefore New Providence Island) is well served by both public and private hospitals.
 Doctor’s Hospital (a private option) is the most up-to-date and well-respected.
-Prescription meds are widely available, including from pharmacy chains like Lowe’s.
+Prescription medications are widely available, including from pharmacy chains like Lowe’s.